Captains Expectations

 going into the team draft

 is to have a ranked list of men and a ranked list of women.
-That way, when it reaches your turn in the
+That way, when it reaches your

-draft, you can take the highest ranked man/woman still available – with
+draft, you can take the highest ranked man/woman still

 some

-adjustments for skills or personalities to fit in with others on your
+adjustments for skills or personalities to fit in with

 team.